pathei-kosmos/ghoney/README.md

   ghoney
 ```

+The custom profile keeps `execve` because the container runtime needs it to start `/ghoney`, the application itself never launches child processes.

+### Add gVisor

-To add gVisor, install `runsc`, confirm that it appears in `docker info`, then add `--runtime=runsc` to the command above. gVisor is not generally available through Docker Desktop on Windows or macOS.
+For an additional isolation layer, install `runsc` and confirm that the `runsc` runtime appears in `docker info`.
+You can then combine gVisor with the custom Seccomp profile by adding `--runtime=runsc` to the command above. gVisor is not generally available through Docker Desktop on Windows or macOS.

 > **ghoney** is designed to receive hostile input.
 Expose only port `8080`, never place real credentials in a decoy, and put remote dashboard access behind an authenticated HTTPS proxy or SSH tunnel.